 Use LED Lighting

 Lighting is everywhere – we like to illuminate the world to see it better.
 So one of the best 15 tips for everyday green living is to see our beautiful world with LED lighting.
-They last longer, are brighter, more energy-efficient, and they give way to lower electricity bills.
+These bulbs last longer, are brighter, more energy-efficient, and they give way to lower electricity bills.
 Plus they look cool.

 Shorten Your Shower Time

 Seriously.
 Try a 10-minute shower once and see if it’s doable because showerheads can spray over 5 gallons per minute… Shorter showers save energy, water, and reduce your carbon footprint.
-My dad would tell my brothers and me every other shower to take shorter ones until I felt as if my personal hygiene routine was done in 2 minutes.
+My dad would tell my brothers and me every shower to take shorter ones until I felt as if my personal hygiene routine was done in 2 minutes.
 But hey, only 10 gallons then!

 Buy Sustainable Fashion